jamesawhiteiii/cidse-ansible/readme.md

 This file details this directory/repo as well as some basics on how to use Ansible in our environment.
 Should you not find the answer you need in this readme you should consult the offical Ansible documentation.
 It is thorough and includes excellent examples as well as discussion of best practices.
 In addition to understanding Ansible you should also understand the basics of Git source control.
+To read more on setting up the CIDSE Ansible environment see the environment setup readme file.

 ## Basic Terminology

-**Playbook** - Combination of inventory and roles (combine a list of machines and give them a purpose)
+**Playbook** - Combination of inventory and roles (give a list of machines a role [aka purpose])
-**Role** - As shown in the directory structure below, a role is settings, configuration files, packages etc for a specific purpose
+**Role** - As shown in the directory structure below, a role represents settings, configuration files, packages etc for a specific purpose (eg: db or webserver)
-**Task** - These are individual script-like items in a role, for example you might install a package or verify a file exists
+**Task** - These are individual script-like items in a role, for example you might install a package, verify a file exists, or edit a config file
+**Inventory** - An inventory file is a flat file that serves as a sort of database, it contains groups and hostnames.
+Groups can contain other groups or hosts

 ## Running a Playbook & Commands